-In some cases, it is possible to bring forward the effects of registration by registring a promissory sale and purchase agreement with erga omnes effect.
-In this case, when the title is transferred, the respective effects date back to the time of the provisional registration.
+In some cases, it is possible to bring forward the effects of registration by registering the acquisition on a provisional basis.
+This is usually done after the promissory sale and purchase agreement and before the final transfer deed.
+In this case, when the title is transferred, the effects of the registration are retroactive to the time of the provisional registration.